Acrylic Versus Lucite: What’s The Difference? Is Either Better Than Glass?

 Not all acrylic is created equal.
-Some acrylic is low quality and may not be as clear or resistant to the elements as a higher grade acrylic plastic, such as Lucite.
-Lucite is used in our acrylic pull handles and knobs as we only use the best materials.
-Lucite is crystal clear and scratch resistant, meaning that it won’t lose that perfect look the first time someone opens the door.
-Lucite is incredibly flexible for a material with its strength, making it perfect to use in the creation of custom or exotically designed knobs and handles.
-It can also be colored by adding dyes, pigments, and other substances to create a one of a kind look.
-The reason we here at First Impressions International
+Some acrylic may be low quality and may not be as clear or resistant to the elements as higher grade acrylic plastic, such as Lucite.
+We use Lucite in our acrylic pull handles and knobs because we only use the best materials.
+Lucite is crystal clear and scratch-resistant, meaning it won’t lose its perfect look the first time someone opens the door.
+Despite its strength, Lucite is incredibly flexible, making it perfect to use in the creation of custom or exotically designed knobs and handles.
+It can also be colored by adding dyes, pigments, and other substances to create a one-of-a-kind look.

-use Lucite is because we believe in using only the highest quality materials to create the best products on the market.
-Our customers deserve nothing but the best and we wouldn’t work any other way.
-In short there is no real difference between Acrylic and Lucite, Lucite is just the best version of acrylic on the market.
-When a company says they are selling acrylic products the quality may run the gamut from poor to the highest possible, there’s no way of knowing until you see the product itself.
-Since we use Lucite in our products the quality is always of the highest order, whether that is a custom designed piece, a totally translucent handle, or a multi-colored knob, our products are held to the highest standards.
+At First Impressions International, we use Lucite because we believe in creating the best products on the market with only the highest quality materials.
+Our customers deserve nothing but the best.
+In short, there is no real difference between acrylic and Lucite.
+Lucite is simply the best version of acrylic on the market.
+When a company says they are selling acrylic products, the quality may run the gamut from poor to the highest possible.
+There is no way of knowing until you see the product itself.
+Since we use Lucite in our products, the quality is always of the highest order.
+Whether it is a custom-designed piece, a totally translucent handle, or a multi-colored knob, our products are held to the highest standards.